 Get started asking these questions – it will be fun and fascinating to discuss the answers you get from various vendors and to explore how Workspot’s turnkey, cloud-edge PC service meets your requirements.
 Ready for a live demo to see how it works?

-The GET Framework for VDI Solutions provides IT leaders with a structured approach to identifying requirements and evaluating the capabilities of different approaches to VDI.
+The GET Framework for VDI Solutions provides IT leaders with a structured approach to identifying requirements and evaluating the capabilities of different approaches to VDI. and cloud desktops.
 Read the Executive Brief now.

 Watch the Video

 What’s the Workspot difference?
 It goes way beyond innovative technology.
-Our Customer Success team is absolutely committed to your success.
-Watch the video!
+We reinvented virtual desktop infrastructure (VDI) as well as the business model.
+We’re absolutely committed to your success.